s-angelle/capstone-portfolio/README.md

 ### Stretch Goal

 1. Implement JavaScript to improve the user's experience, particularly with the hamburger menu that appears for smaller screen resolutions.
+(ACHIEVED)